Bird-of-Paradise Is the Stunning Plant Your Garden Is Missing

 Stunning doesn't even begin to describe this tropical plant.
 Bird-of-paradise is a flowering perennial in the family Strelitziaceae and the genus Strelitzia.
 It's native to South Africa but is now grown widely in North and South America too.
 It's an evergreen plant with a notable calling card in the form of eye-catching blooms, which appear throughout the year, and, in the right environment, can bloom all year long.

-Bird-of-paradise gets its Latin name from England, where it was named for Queen Charlotte, Duchess of Mecklenburg-Strelitz.
+Bird-of-paradise gets its Latin name from England, where it was named for Queen Charlotte of Mecklenburg-Strelitz, who was an amateur botanist, according to the Royal Family.
 It gets its common name from its appearance because its spiky, brightly colored flowers resemble tropical birds.
 Those flowers are long-lasting once they're produced, and they also last for an extended period of time when cut for arrangements.
 This is also a great plant for container gardening.

 These beautiful flowers are a glimpse of paradise in the garden.
 Do you have any in your backyard?